Artistic visualisation of the boundaries of spacetime

 Is the universe finite or infinite?
 Where and how does it end?
 In this project, mathematicians explore how to describe the boundary of the universe based on Einstein's elegant geometric description of gravitation.

-In the general theory of relativity, via Einstein's equation, gravitation in the universe is modeled via the curvature of spacetimes.
+In the general theory of relativity, via Einstein's equation, gravitation in the universe is modelled via the curvature of spacetimes.
 Spacetimes can describe isolated systems (e.g., galaxies, a binary system, a black hole or star) of the real universe by imposing reasonable boundary conditions “at infinity”.
 When astronomers observe and interpret gravitational wave signals, for example, they make direct use of these hypothetical boundaries and their geometric features.

 Funding